fskelly/3d-printing/readme.md

 # 3D printing

-I am using this repo to track my research, designs and the things I print.
+I am using this repo to track my research, designs and the things I print using issues.
+I will store my STL and GCode files in the repo for sharing and archive purposes and use the Wiki to capture useful information relating to my printing.

 ## Setup
 My setup is as follows: